-Increase (d ecrease)
+Increase (de ecrease)

 Compensation \$ 3,212 12.2%(1)

 Legal fees 1,910 251.9%(2)

 Outside services 608 39.8%(3)

 Travel expenses 324 17.0%(4)

 Depreciation and amortization 185 5.7%

 Employment recruiting 144 48.8%

 Commissions expense (974) (14.3)%(5)

 Advertising expenses (664) (22.8)%(6)

 Audit and tax fees (161) (10.8)%

 Computer expenses (159) (13.8)%

 Other, net 199 6.7%

 \$ 4,624 9.4%

-(1) Increase primarily attributable to an increase in headcount, annual compensation adjustments in May 2011, an increase in fringe benefit expense due to increases in premiums for employee health benefits, and additional stock-based compensation expense related to Picor stock options.

-- (3) Increase primarily attributed to additional outsourcing of certain sales and marketing and information technology functions. - (4) Increase primarily attributed to increased travel by the Company's sales and marketing personnel. - (5) Decrease primarily attributed to the decrease in net revenues subject to commissions, in particular due to an increase in international revenues, which are generally not subject to commissions. - (6) Decrease primarily due to decreases in sales support expenses, direct mailings and advertising in trade publications.
+- (1) Increase primarily attributable to an increase in headcount, annual compensation adjustments in May 2011, an increase in fringe benefit expense due to increases in premiums for employee health benefits, and additional stock-based compensation expense related to Picor stock options. - (2) Increase in legal fees due to a patent infringement claim filed against the Company during the first quarter of 2011 by SynQor, Inc. See Note 15 of the Consolidated Financial Statement for discussion of this matter. - (3) Increase primarily attributed to additional outsourcing of certain sales and marketing and information technology functions. - (4) Increase primarily attributed to increased travel by the Company's sales and marketing personnel. - Decrease primarily attributed to the decrease in net revenues subject to commissions, in particular due to an increase in international revenues, which are generally not subject to commissions. - (6) Decrease primarily due to decreases in sales support expenses, direct mailings and advertising in trade publications.